hindu-comm/weblogs/manasataramgini/2006/07/2006-07-31_avyakta-origin-mythology.md

 It underwent further evolution.
 From that emerged parameShTin.

-- The word for evolution in the sAMkhya ontology, pariNamana is clearly used.
+-The word for evolution in the sAMkhya ontology, pariNamana is clearly used.
-- The first paragraph and the first portion of the second roughly maps to the philosophical account of origin mythology provided by the nAsadIya sUktaM or the R^igveda.
+-The first paragraph and the first portion of the second roughly maps to the philosophical account of origin mythology provided by the nAsadIya sUktaM or the R^igveda.
 The second half of the second paragraph corresponds to the hirANyagarbha sUktaM of the R^igveda.
 From these ancient starting points it is interesting to note that the Hindus developed several accounts of the origin of the universe each differing